 Even now, six years after leaving home, I return here with my old ‘new’ dogs, Stella and Macaroni.
-We sit and watch as the tide moves into the Lagoon, and I remember hundreds of walks along the shore with Gussie and Bobo; and Stella as a pup, how she would swim across the channel against the tide to chase after seagulls on the Stinson shore; how my brother, early one morning, drives over the hill to pick up kids’ rods for my daughter and his two girls so they can compete in Bolinas’ First Annual Fishing Derby; how they stand just yards away from where I sit now.
-On his last visit, before my divorce, he drives down to this bench at sunset and returning, eerily predicts: “I just had the weirdest feeling, as if it has all ended.
+We sit and watch as the tide moves into the Lagoon, and I remember hundreds of walks along the shore with Gussie and Bobo; and Stella as a pup, how she would swim across the channel bucking the tide to chase after seagulls on the Stinson shore; how my brother, early one morning, drives over the hill to pick up kids’ rods for my daughter and his two girls so they can compete in Bolinas’ First Annual Fishing Derby; they were standing just yards away from where I sit now.
+On his last visit, he drives down to this bench at sunset and returning, eerily predicts: “I just had the weirdest feeling, as if it has all ended.
 Like I was saying good-bye.
 You won’t be living here the next time I come back.”
 By God, he is right.
 “I Carry Bolinas in my DNA:” October, 2009.

 Finally, after years of battling the ever worsening side effects of this treatment, I have launched myself on a road to authentic recovery.
 Using yoga and exercise and meditation and healing music.
 Supplements and cognitive therapy and affirmations and seeking new patterns of being in the world.
 Redefining myself.

 I succeeded in January of weaning off one of the drugs in my pharma-cocktail, in halving the dosage of another, and, three weeks ago, began the process of tapering off Effexor XR.
 Today marks my third day on 75 mg, down from a one time high of 300 mg.

 Zarate sees depression as a bit like a leaky faucet in the brain.
 There are different ways to stop the leak, he says.
 “You can go straight to the faucet and you can fix it,” he says.
 “Or you can go to the water plant and shut down the water plant.
 The end result will be the same.”